Apodini/Apodini/Sources/Apodini/Apodini.docc/Advanced/CommunicationPattern/CommunicationPattern.md

 The chapter <doc:Tooling> describes our vision on how Apodini's API for implementing an endpoint's logic will look like.
 This also includes information on how certain exporters might interact with different property wrappers.

-Chapter <doc:PatternImplementation> details how the tools presented in chapter 2. can be used to implement the communicational patterns listed in this document.
+Chapter <doc:PatternImplementation> details how the tools presented in chapter 2. can be used to implement the communication patterns listed in this document.

 For the implementation of the Unsolicited Message pattern for push notification services refer to <doc:PushNotifications>.